AustinGreer/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+- The closure begins on line 49 in the code with the return statement and the aunonymous function nested inside the function personalDice.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+-Comparisons:
+  1. They both contain the function personalDice which contains the argument "Dan"
+  2. They both return const newRoll, which is used to calculate a random number between 0 and 6.

+-Differences
+  1. Since it is invoked twice, it is going to return random numbers that most likely will be different each time the code is ran.

 c.
 What is the lexical scope of `newRoll`?

+- The aunonymous function.
+A const variable has block level scope.

 ### Task 3 - Stretch Goals